mdelapenya/liferay-backend-guild/retreat/containers/index.md

     - Containers should optimally provide a single service, so teams reduce the code they work on.
     - Containers should be ephemeral: if a container dies, a new one should be able to be brought up in its place with no additional configuration.
     - Resiliency increased: an exactly the same container can be started in place of the fallen one.
+    - Security increased: because containers are ephemeral, the surface of attack is reduced.

 ## Differences with virtual machines